Adversarial Examples for Models of Code: Evaluation

 Non-targeted attacks generally yield lower model robustness than targeted attacks.
 This is expected, since non-targeted attacks try to change the label to \emph{any} label other than the correct one, while targeted attacks count as successful only if they change the prediction to the desired label.

 In general, the \varname{} attack is more effective than \deadcode.
-We hypothesize that this is because the inserted unused variable impacts only a small part of the code, hence might not have a smaller numerical effect on the computation of the model.
+We hypothesize that this is because the inserted unused variable impacts only a small part of the code.
+Hence, it may have a smaller numerical effect on the computation of the model.
 In contrast, renaming an existing variable changes multiple occurrences in the code and thus has a wider effect.